-Changes in fair value due to biological transformation increased from approximately HK\$32.7 million to approximately HK\$38.7 million.
-The increase was mainly attributable to the increased plantation costs and overheads from larger scale of operations.
+Changes in fair value due to biological transformation decreased from approximately HK\$38.7 million to approximately HK\$31.4 million.
+The decrease was mainly attributable to the increased production yield.

-Other gains and income decreased from approximately HK\$33.8 million to approximately HK\$20.5 million compared to FY2019/20.
-The gains and income mainly represented interest income from investments including two convertible bonds and a bond of approximately HK\$11.3 million, interest income from bank deposits of approximately HK\$2.2 million and an exchange gain of approximately HK\$5.2 million.
+Other gains and income decreased from approximately HK\$20.5 million to approximately HK\$10.2 million compared to FY2020/21.
+The gains and income mainly represented an interest income of approximately HK\$6.1 million derived from the investment in financial instruments issued by China Healthwise Holdings Limited ("China Healthwise") and Graphex Group Limited ("Graphex", formerly known as Earthasia International Holdings Limited), an interest income from bank deposits of approximately HK\$1.3 million and other miscellaneous income of approximately HK\$2.8 million.

-Selling and distribution expenses decreased by approximately 34.4% from approximately HK\$55.5 million to approximately HK\$36.4 million compared to FY2019/20, representing approximately 7.0% of total revenue (FY2019/20: 10.2%).
-The decrease in the selling and distribution expenses as a percentage of turnover was mainly attributable to the Group's more stringent cost saving initiatives for the traditional trading businesses and using more outsourced logistics instead of our own transportation team to reduce operating costs and reduction in sales force headcounts.
+Selling and distribution expenses increased by approximately 16.3% from approximately HK\$36.4 million to approximately HK\$42.3 million compared to FY2020/21, representing approximately 8.4% of total revenue (FY2020/21: 7.0%).
+The increase in the selling and distribution expenses as a percentage of turnover was mainly attributable to the increase in freight and transportation costs stemmed from the supply chain disruptions amid the pandemic.
 Selling and distribution expenses included, among others, promotion campaigns for the development of sales and marketing channels, outlays on brand building, freight and transportation, commission as well as sales force, handling and distribution expenses all together spent in support of the Group's sales activities.

-Administrative expenses decreased by approximately 15.3% from approximately HK\$77.5 million to approximately HK\$65.6 million compared to FY2019/20.
-The decrease was mainly attributable to the various cost saving initiatives taken by the Group.
+Administrative expenses decreased by approximately 1.9% from approximately HK\$65.6 million to approximately HK\$64.4 million compared to FY2020/21.
+The decrease was a combination of the Group's various cost saving initiatives, the trimming down of some unprofitable operations such as logistics services and offset by the surging costs such as energy and office consumables caused by inflation.

-Impairment losses on trade receivables and deposits and other receivables were approximately HK\$35.3 million (FY2019/20: HK\$58.6 million) as the Group has continued to take a cautious approach on the receivables that exposed to a higher risk of collectability given these tumbling and uncertain economic conditions.
+Impairment losses on trade receivables and deposits and other receivables were approximately HK\$3.3 million (FY2020/21: HK\$35.3 million) as the Group has continued to take a cautious approach on the receivables that exposed to a higher risk of collectability given these tumbling and uncertain economic conditions.

-Other operating expenses decreased from approximately HK\$160.2 million to approximately HK\$111.8 million.
-The expenses mainly represented impairment losses of approximately HK\$65.5 million on the fixed assets, right-of-use assets, goodwill, other intangible assets and prepayments, a net loss on fair value change on the investments in Global Mastermind and China Healthwise Holdings Limited of approximately HK\$42.2 million as well as a net loss on redemption of the convertible bonds of approximately HK\$4.1 million.
-For the financial year under review, as the Group recorded segment losses for the Group's business segments, and given the persistent gloomy economic outlook and challenging environment, the Board had continued to adopt a cautious approach on the profit forecasts on these segment businesses, which resulted in recoverable amounts of the business segments less than the carrying amounts and hence substantial impairments were recognised.
+Other operating expenses decreased from approximately HK\$111.8 million to approximately HK\$97.6 million.
+The expenses mainly represented impairment losses of approximately HK\$77.4 million and written-offs of approximately HK\$2.0 million respectively of fixed assets, right-of-use assets, goodwill, other intangible assets, other assets and prepayments and other receivables, a net loss on fair value change on the investments in Global Mastermind Holdings Limited ("Global Mastermind"), China Healthwise and First Bullion of approximately HK\$17.2 million as well as a loss on redemption of the convertible bonds of approximately HK\$0.4 million and an exchange loss of approximately HK\$0.6 million.
+For the financial year under review, as the Group recorded segment losses for the Group's business segments, and given the persistent gloomy economic outlook and challenging environment, the Board had continued to adopt a cautious approach on the profit forecasts on these segment businesses, which resulted in recoverable amounts of the business segments less than the carrying amounts and hence substantial impairment losses were recognised.